aarons/gen-audio/llm-client/README.md

 # llm-client

-Shared LLM client library for the cli-programs workspace.
+Shared LLM client library for the gen-audio workspace.

 ## Overview